blackswan000/GaCD_course_project/CodeBook.md

 * `activity`: Each person performed six activities of values : WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING.
 * The other variables are the average of each variable for each activity and each subject.
 The data are processed sensor signals.
 *
-### Transformations performed on data:
+###3.Transformations performed on data:

-* For `activity` variable the numeric values between 1 and 6 were replace by the descriptive names: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING.
+* For `activity` variable the numeric values between 1 and 6 were replaced by the descriptive names: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING.